Working or studying at the Centre

 We shortlist strictly to our essential criteria for our roles and therefore it is important to ensure you have addressed these in your application.
 However, many of the skills and experience we request can be gathered in a variety of different ways and previous work experience and training.

 If you think you could do a job, but struggle with some of the criteria, then please contact the recruiter for a discussion about the best way for you to represent your talents in your application.
-Some of the common queries relate to:

 For many of our jobs we ask for a qualification or equivalent.
 We generally don’t give you guidance on what would be considered equivalent, but leave it open for you to make the case that what you do have is equivalent.
 This may be other types of qualification or experience.
 If in doubt please contact us.